-In this subsection, assuming that quantum and thermal fluctuations from the $XY$ ferromagnetic ground state are weak, we expand the Hamiltonian with respect to $\hat{b}_{{\rm A},j}$ and $\hat{b}_{\Phi,j}$ in order to understand the low-energy physics of the system in the framework of the quasi-particle picture, in which the Higgs and NG modes play crucial roles.
-Specifically, we use the Holstein-Primakoff expansion~\cite{Holstein1940}.
+In this section, assuming that quantum and thermal fluctuations from the $XY$-ferromagnetic ground state are weak, we expand the Hamiltonian with respect to $\hat{b}_{{\rm A},j}$ and $\hat{b}_{\Phi,j}$ in order to understand the low-energy physics of the system in the framework of the quasiparticle picture, in which the Higgs and NG modes play crucial roles.
+Specifically, we use the Holstein--Primakoff expansion~\cite{Holstein1940}: